SugarF0x/albion-navigator/README.md

 # Albion Navigator

 **Albion Navigator** (**AN**) is a _Roads of Avalon_ cartography management tool.
-It helps in taking nots on portals as well as in managing them.
+It helps in taking notes on portals as well as in managing them.

 ## Main